-The Department of Mines and Petroleum investigates allegations of unauthorised mining activity; reports can be made by contacting the Investigation Services Branch – Compliance Section.
+The Department of Mines, Industry Regulation and Safety investigates allegations of unauthorised mining activity; reports can be made by contacting the Investigation Services Branch – Compliance Section.

-The Investigation Services Branch – Compliance Section responds to all allegations of offences committed under the Mining Act 1978 and Regulations.
+The Investigation Services Branch – Compliance Section responds to all allegations of offences committed under the Mining Act 1978 and Mining Regulations 1981.
 It provides support for environmental issues, breaches of tenement conditions and investigation of offences committed against other departmental legislation.

 Mine Safety and Dangerous Goods Queries

 Reporting Suspected Unauthorised Activity